the practical kitchen

 the smooth dough ball wrapped around the dough hook in the mixer bowl.

-Once the dough has been kneaded, tuck the dough into a ball and place it in a lightly greased bowl, covered, and set it aside to rise until it doubles in size.
-This will take about 1 hour at room temperature.
+Tuck the dough into a ball and place it in a lightly greased bowl, covered, and set it aside to rise until it doubles in size.

 the dough tucked into a ball in a metal mixing bowl. it takes up about half the bowl.